run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while, and then examine results to decide what works best.

-There are a number of strategies for searching the hyperparameter space.
+There are several strategies for searching the hyperparameter space.
 Most notable are __Random search__ and __Grid search__.
-The former, as its name implies, selects parameters at random while the later does an exhaustive search from a list of pre-selected values.
+The former, as its name implies, selects parameters at random while the latter does an exhaustive search from a list of pre-selected values.

 Run:AI provides the ability to run, manage, and view HPO runs.
 The following is a Quickstart of such a scenario.